Rejoiceindia/Rejoice-Org/README.md

-Here is a `README.md` file tailored for your project:

 # RejoiceIndia Community Website

 Welcome to the **RejoiceIndia** community site!
 This platform serves as a hub for our community's efforts in implementing technology in real estate.
 The website provides an overview of the community and details about ongoing projects.
 The site is built using **React**, **Vite**, and **TypeScript** to ensure a fast and modern web experience.